paramoza999/Quad-Bot/README.md

+To Start Training the model, First load the robot in gazebo using l2.py launch file, then start com.py for the current and next state data, then run the appropriate RL script.

 This project tackles the complex task of controlling a quadruped robot using model-free reinforcement learning (MFRL) within the ROS2 and Gazebo simulation environment.
 Quadruped robots are versatile but face challenges